DanielGriffiths1182/javascript-codewars-archive/README.md

 - 12 Simple correction of 'order of operations' function.

 - 13 Return true if string contains only digits, false otherwise or false if empty.

+- 14 Find length of shortest word in string.
+(Python sort is alphabetic. you have to define key=len)